 Yes.
 You will need to contact your insurer and increase the sum you are insured for in line with the amount your solar panel system would cost to replace.

-Some insurers, such as GIO and Suncorp, have policies with optional added features that will cover you for the extra money you will spend on electricity if your solar panels are damaged and not able to function correctly.
+Some insurers, such as GIO and Suncorp, have policies that will cover you for the extra money you will spend on electricity if your solar panels are damaged and not able to function correctly.
 This is up to a sum of $750 per quarter until your panels are replaced or repaired (check the insurer's product disclosure statement in detail for further information).

 What about electrical or physical issues with my solar panels?